kenito2050/BICL/README.md

-# Automation Framework written in Python & using Selenium using a Page Object Model
+# Automation Framework written in Python & Selenium Webdriver using a Page Object Model

 ## Key Features include